sqlxpert/z-container-api-kafka-aws-terraform/README.md

 This is a comprehensive, working system.
 I made some executive decisions:

 - **AWS CloudShell or EC2**
-  Local building and testing of Docker containers meant to be deployed in the cloud, and local execution of `terraform apply`  to create cloud resources, introduce variability and security risk without much benefit.
+  Local building and testing of container images meant to be deployed in the cloud, and local execution of `terraform apply`  to create cloud resources, introduce variability and security risk without much benefit.
 Instead, I use the same Linux distribution (Amazon Linux 2023) that I selected for my